bahim22/work/Docs2/AplusDoc.md

 6. `Buffered`
 7. `SODIMM`: multiple configurations: 200, 204, 260, or 292-pin
 8. 32 | 64-bit configurations
-9. `EDO`: extended data out memory: type of RAM chip that makes improvemnts on time to read from memory
+9. `EDO`: extended data out memory: type of RAM chip that makes improvements on time to read from memory
 10. `ECC`: error checking and correcting memory: data that's read/transmitted is checked for errors and corrected
 11. `ROM` - Read only memory - Data in ROM can not be erased or changed
 12. `PROM` Programmable ROM - Once programmed, data can't be erased or change
-13. `EPROM` - Erasable PROM - Data can be removed from PC curcuit, erased by ultraviolet (UV) light and then reprogrammed
+13. `EPROM` - Erasable PROM - Data can be removed from PC circuit, erased by ultraviolet (UV) light and then reprogrammed
 14. `EEPROM` Electronically erasable PROM - Data can be erased with electrical signals.
     1. Chip can then be reprogrammed.
 Transistor uses 5v.
-    2. EEPROMs are frequently used to store BIOS.
+    2. `EEPROMs` are frequently used to store BIOS.
 Used to program dynamically

 - ECC: can continue to work even if it has corrupt data
-- Paging: a file that's used as virtual mmemory on the system
+- Paging: a file that's used as virtual memory on the system
 - RAM: short-term memory used to store working data
 - Non-parity: doesn't maintain parity info and can't perform error checking.